 Viewing communication that is not overtly positive as being harmful.

 You can seek positivity, while acknowledging that in order to achieve or maintain a positive space you must deal with difficult issues so they don’t infect.
-View those who confront issues as someone who seeks growth and improvement, not someone who is negative or going against sisterhood.
+View those who confront issues as someone who seeks growth and improvement, not someone who is negative or “going against sisterhood.”

 This happens in a seemingly infinite number of situations.
 Some women will cry to manipulate others.
-In many league or team discussions I’ve heard someone say insane, illogical things and others respond with sympathy and support just because that person was crying.
+In many league or team discussions I’ve heard someone say wild, illogical things and others respond with sympathy and support just because that person was crying.
 I’ve seen people reach out to others using thoughtful, brilliant logic and... crickets.
 I think there are people who are genuinely upset and genuinely respond with tears when discussing subjects they are passionate about.
 There is nothing wrong with this.
 It’s okay to get emotional.
 It’s not okay when you use emotional manipulation to get what you want.
-Attempting this fosters the harmful stereotype that women are emotional and highly sensitive and implies that we are illogical and incapable of thinking rationally.
+Attempting this fosters the harmful stereotype that women are emotional and highly sensitive and implies that they are illogical and incapable of thinking rationally.

 If I asked a group of people - would you rather have a leader who is honest and straightforward, even if it's hard to hear what they say, or would you rather have someone who is passive aggressive? - I think everyone would pick the first.
 While they may want a direct, honest leader, it often doesn’t work out when that person isn’t a man.
 Many people don't want to or refuse to hear honest/difficult things from someone who isn’t a man because they are *supposed to be* sweet, kind, giving, nurturing.
 When they step out of that prescribed gender role, they can be viewed negatively - as a power-hungry bitch, a bully, a meanie, and so on.
 Because they defy the stereotype of how they are supposed to behave, people will gender police them into behaving they way they are “supposed” to according to the gender norms.